-The procedures to estimate leakage rely on a combination of data and steps to be taken by the Verra and the project proponent (Table 8).
-Processes and criteria to develop jurisdictional data are described in 0.
+The procedures to estimate leakage rely on a combination of data and steps to be taken by the Verra and the project proponent (Table 9 below).
+Processes and criteria to develop jurisdictional data are described in Appendix 1.

-Table 8: Roles in development of leakage estimate
+Table 9: Roles in development of leakage estimate